 (Prof. Rodney Welch, Medical Microbiology and Immunology): Phase variation in the uropathogenic Escherichia coli strain CFT073: Insights into a complex regulatory network.
 Eric is a visiting Assistant Professor at Georgetown University in Lexington, Kentucky.

 - Jannell Bazurto

 (Prof. Diana Downs, Bacteriology): The opposing effects of AICAR accumulation on the metabolic network surrounding thiamine synthesis.
-Jannell is doing a postdoc at the University of Idaho.
+Jannell is an Assitant Professor at the University of Minnesota.